 Bee Berry Farm covers 19 lovely acres in Giles County.
-Four acres are in Northern Highbush blueberries – our plants range from two to twenty years old.
+Three acres are in Northern Highbush blueberries – our plants range from two to twenty years old.
 Cultivars include Collins, Blueray, Bluejay, Bluecrop, Darrow, Spartan, and Toro.

 Formerly Bob and Pat Adam’s Idyllease Farm, we have a great appreciation for what they’ve done.
 We were Sinking Creek Farm from 2007 to 2013 – but there are way too many Sinking Creek businesses, plus no one seemed to be able to remember our farm name!
 We have bees, we have berries, hence…Bee Berry Farm.